awsdocs/amazon-eks-user-guide/doc_source/cni-upgrades.md

   In this example output, the CNI version is 1\.6\.3, which is earlier than the current recommended version, 1\.7\.5\.
 Use the following procedure to upgrade the CNI\.

 **To upgrade the Amazon VPC CNI plugin for Kubernetes**
-+ If your CNI version is earlier than 1\.7\.5, then use the appropriate command below to update your CNI version to the latest recommended version:
++ If your CNI version is earlier than 1\.7\.5, and you are managing the plugin yourself, then use the appropriate command below to update your CNI version to the latest recommended version\.
+If your cluster is running Kubernetes `1.18` or later with `eks.3` platform version or later, and the plugin is managed by Amazon EKS, then to update the plugin, see [Configure an Amazon EKS add\-on](update-cluster.md#update-cluster-add-ons)\.
   + US West \(Oregon\) \(`us-west-2`\)

     ```